Ronald R Breaker

 Henry Ford II Professor of Molecular, Cellular, and Developmental Biology and Professor of Molecular Biophysics and Biochemistry; Investigator, Howard Hughes Medical Institute

-non-coding RNA; riboswitches; ribozymes; catalytic DNA; RNA's role in evolution
+non-coding RNA; riboswitches; ribozymes; catalytic DNA; RNA and evolution; antibiotics development

 Current ProjectsThe Breaker laboratory is working to discover novel non-coding RNAs in all three domains of life.
 Bioinformatics systems are used to identify candidate structured RNAs, and the functions of these new-found RNAs are validated using genetic and biochemical techniques.

 In addition, the Breaker laboratory is exploring the functional capability and utility of nucleic acids when engineered outside the confines of cells.

 Nucleic acids carry out numerous tasks in organisms that range from the long-term storage and transfer of genetic information to molecular recognition and biological catalysis.
 It is now apparent that both RNA and DNA have a tremendous untapped potential for biochemical function that can be accessed using molecular engineering strategies.
 Existing ribozymes can be altered by using test tube evolution, and entirely new enzymes made of RNA or DNA can be isolated from pools of trillions of sequence variants.
 In addition, we are finding that some types of functional RNAs though to be extinct are present in modern cells where they perform fundamental biochemical tasks.
 For example, we are discovering new examples of “riboswitches” that sense metabolites and control gene expression.
 We will continue to explore the functional potential of RNAs and DNAs that have been isolated from natural sources and that have been created outside the confines of cells.